feathersui/feathersui-starling/documentation/help/markdown/numeric-stepper.md

 author: Josh Tynjala

 ---
-# How to use the Feathers NumericStepper component
+# How to use the Feathers `NumericStepper` component

 The `NumericStepper` component displays a numeric value between a minimum and maximum.
 The value may be changed by pressing the increment or decrement [buttons](button.html).
 If editing is enabled (typically not enabled on mobile), the value may be changed by typing a value into a [text input](text-input.html).

 ## The Basics

-Let's create a numeric stepper.
+First, let's create a `NumericStepper` control, set up its range of values, and add it to the display list.

 ``` code
 var stepper:NumericStepper = new NumericStepper();